Ruchir1218/Portfolio_Projects/README.md

 Key Highlights:

-..*In-depth analysis of COVID data to uncover patterns in mortality rates.
+- In-depth analysis of COVID data to uncover patterns in mortality rates.
-..*Identification of the most severely affected countries based on data analysis.
+- Identification of the most severely affected countries based on data analysis.

 -------------------------------------------------------------------------------------